macaba/Nuts/experiments/LMC662 integrator with AVX MLO/README.md

 ![Schematic](images/Current.png)

-It can be seen that the final input bias (+ other unknown leakage sources) is around 0.24fA.
+It can be seen that the final leakage (LMC662 input bias + other unknown leakage sources) is around 0.24fA.
 This offset is removed and a new plot generated:

 ![Schematic](images/CurrentWithOffsetRemoved.png)